 13.3.9.1 Commercial space providing employment opportunities as well as serving residents and people attracted to destination uses in the area, will be directed to the following locations:

 a.
-Lakeshore Road East between Lakefront
+Lakeshore Road East between Lakefront Promenade and Street 'K': and b.
+Cultural Waterfront Precinct.

 Figure 9: The Lakeview Waterfront can provide an active and vibrant waterfront and opportunities for cultural activities such as Vancouver's Granville Island.